mjordan/islandora_workbench/README.md

 # Islandora Workbench

 A command-line tool that allows creation, updating, and deletion of Islandora content.
-Islandora Workbench is an alternative to using Drupal's built-in [Migrate tools](https://github.com/Islandora/migrate_islandora_csv) for ingesting content from CSV files.
-Islandora Workbench communicates with Islandora via REST, so it can be run anywhere - it does not need to run on the Islandora server.
+Islandora Workbench is an alternative to using Drupal's built-in Migrate tools for [ingesting Islandora content from CSV files](https://github.com/Islandora/migrate_islandora_csv).
+It communicates with Islandora via REST, so it can be run anywhere - it does not need to run on the Islandora server.

-A companion project, [Islandora Workbench Desktop](https://github.com/mjordan/islandora_workbench_desktop), adds a graphical user interface that enables users not familiar or comfortable with the command line to use Workbench.
+A companion project under development, [Islandora Workbench Desktop](https://github.com/mjordan/islandora_workbench_desktop), adds a graphical user interface that enables users not familiar or comfortable with the command line to use Workbench.

 ## Requirements